How, by giving your dog a choice and control, giving it a better life (2014).

 The results are remarkable!
 I can see happiness and self confidence growing in my dogs like never before.
 They are less stressed and they handle challenging situations and changes better.
 There is a notable difference in decreased unwanted behavior and increased wanted behavior.
 My theory is that when dogs feel they have control over their own lives, they in turn have a better life.
 Just like we do.

 Ralph, Mini American Shepherd 4 years, loves to romp around the forest, mainly to search for squirrels, I am certain.
-In the forest, as we get to a split on the path, before he would wait for me to give him directions where to go.
+In the forest, as we get to a fork in the road, before he would wait for me to give him directions where to go.
 Instead, one day I stopped, looked at him and said: «You are The Boss!».
 As soon as he looked one direction, I would turn that way and start to walk.
 The first couple of times I did this, the look on Ralph’s face was puzzled.
 But as I repeated the routine every time we came to a split, and as he grasped the new game, the disbelief on his face turned in to joy, his tail rose high and off he would go.

 He seems to prefer to choose the smaller paths, probably because that is where the wild animals travel, and he is tracking down more squirrels than ever before.
 It is quite obvious he is enjoying the walks much more, and he will actually choose by himself when to turn back home, exhausted, with his tongue dragging on the ground.

-Not only is Ralph happier, I enjoy the walks a lot more as well!
+Not only is Ralph happier, I enjoy the walks a lot more as well !
 Ralph has taken me to parts of the woods I have never seen before, the most secluded areas, and we will never again be bored following the same old paths, because every day is a new adventure.

-Rat, Mini Pinscher 11 years, is the most food motivated of my dogs, therefore she gets to choose what food she wants for dinner, or what treats she prefers to work for.
+Lana, Mini Pinscher 11 years, is the most food motivated of my dogs, therefore she gets to choose what food she wants for dinner, or what treats she prefers to work for.
 I simply present her with 2-3 options, placed in closed containers, and say «You are The Boss!».
 She sniffs them and after making her choice marks the one she wants the most.

 When training I can give her this option several times during a session, she sometimes chooses to swap for something new, and sometimes stays with the same.
 What I find so interesting is that she does not always chose the same out of the two options, she seems to enjoy the variation.